Kristen Fehlhaber

 German Translations

-I also help clients unlock the stories hidden in German-language documents.
+I help clients unlock the stories hidden in German-language documents.
 From letters and postcards to official records and photographs, I translate both printed and handwritten texts, including old Kurrent and Sütterlin scripts.
-In addition to accurate translations, I provide cultural and historical context to help you fully appreciate the lives behind these documents.
+In addition to translations, I can provide cultural and historical context to help you fully appreciate the lives behind these documents.

 It is difficult to convey the extent that I would recommend Kristen to anyone with a genetic or ancestral mystery to explore or solve.
 Kristen is a super sleuth, highly credentialed detective who can take a few clues and use them to unearth information with true expertise.
 When I first approached Kristen for help finding my biological father, I had no idea how lucky I was to find her.
 I did not have strong DNA matches and I had truly felt that with the available information the search was a lost cause.
 Additional factors were that I am donor-conceived and that DNA showed that my donor was 100% Ashkenazi Jewish.